-JIFF is produced by Wired Wednesday Digital Artists, who has been conducting short filmmaking competitions similar in format to the popular film races for the past six years.
-Now, Wired Wednesday is asking filmmakers to submit music-themed films in a festival format.
+JIFF is produced by Carson City Classic Cinema Club 2nd Unit, who have been conducting regional festivals for several years.
+Now, C5 2nd Unit is asking filmmakers to submit music-themed films in a festival format.

 To qualify, narrative films (features and shorts) must in some way incorporate musical themes, such as storylines that focus on musicians or performers or songwriters, music-oriented settings or locations, or other celebrations of music.
 If you're not sure about your film qualifying, please feel free to send any questions you might have to the Festival.

 Documentary films (features and shorts) must focus on real life stories of musicians or performers or songwriters, or include stories about music-oriented events, settings or locations, or otherwise celebrate real life music and musical events in some way.

 Music videos are self-explanatory and may not exceed seven (7) minutes in length.